 “And Lamech said unto his wives, Adah and Zillah, Hear my voice; ye wives of Lamech, hearken unto my speech: for I have slain a man to my wounding, and a young man to my hurt.
 If Cain shall be avenged sevenfold, truly Lamech seventy and sevenfold.”
 (Gen 4:23-24)

 I don’t know if Lamech obtained the protection he sought or not.
-I don’t know if he was humbly calling on the Most High God or defiantly claiming that his god was mightier.
+I don’t know if he was humbly calling on the Most High God.
+I doubt it.
+His inflated claim sounds like what psychiatry observes as “hyper”-religiosity, non-biblical, defiantly proclaiming that his god is mightier.
 I do know that God is not a mercenary soldier at our beck and call.
 Like subjects in an earthly kingdom, we gain the king’s protection when we submit to his authority.